gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 ---

-## Setting up your Developer Environment
+## Setting up your Development Environment

 Follow the [Install for Windows](https://docs.microsoft.com/en-gb/azure-sphere/install/overview) guide, install the Azure Sphere SDK for Visual Studio, claim your device, and configure the Azure Sphere network.